WildCodeSchool/java-katas/README.md

 ### Bonus :

-* Add the method perimeter() to the Shape interface
-* Create a list of Shape objects and order them by ascending area
+* Create a list of Shape objects and order them by ascending area (using Comparator)